 In August, the greater AiG family lost its Renaissance man of 30 years, Buddy Davis.
 Buddy was a paleo-artist (he built several dinosaur models for the Creation Museum and its Dino Den), engaging speaker, singer, songwriter (22 CDs recorded), author of several books, and world explorer.
 Read more about this remarkable man in “Everybody’s Buddy.”

 AiG, with well over 1,500 full-time and part-time/seasonal staff members, is the world’s largest Christian apologetics organization.
 In addition, and as was mentioned earlier, the AiG “sister” ministry based in Leicester, England, continues to have an impact in Europe—it is often profiled in the major media (e.g., BBC–TV/Radio) and conducts teaching meetings throughout Western and Eastern Europe.
 Meanwhile, AiG’s offices in Australia, Mexico, Peru, and Canada were seeing fruitful ministry.
-In recent times, AiG has been very active in Latin America with speaking engagements and translations projects, particularly in Peru, Chile, Mexico, Colombia, Brazil, and many more nations—plus dozens of Spanish-language TV programs that are recorded in New York City and broadcast throughout North and South America.
+In recent times, AiG has been very active in Latin America with speaking engagements and translations projects, particularly in Peru, Chile, Mexico, Colombia, Brazil, and many more nations—plus dozens of Spanish-language TV programs that are broadcast throughout North and South America and several videos produced in the Arabic language.

 As AiG–US’s board members look to the future, they are considering many new or expanded Bible-proclaiming outreaches, including in the much-needed areas of curriculum development and international programs, and constructing additional phases at the Ark Encounter on the 800-acre property surrounding the Ark.
-In 2024, enhancements inside the Ark and near the ship will continue, and fundraising will begin in earnest for the themed attraction’s next phases: an ancient-looking welcome center (also containing an impressive scale model of 1st century Jerusalem), and later, if funding can be secured, a replica of the Tower of Babel.
+In 2025, enhancements inside the Ark and near the ship will continue, and construction for the themed attraction’s next phases will be finished: an ancient-looking welcome center and an impressive scale model of 1st century Jerusalem.
+Later, if funding can be secured, a replica of the Tower of Babel will be built.

-The US Board, recognizing that AiG was largely dependent on the name recognition of its Founder CEO in the first years of the ministry to help AiG get kick-started, is pleased today to see that the Ark Encounter, Creation Museum, popular website, expanding curriculum department, several new speakers, and so on, are making AiG less dependent on Ken Ham to grow the ministry (thus leaving Ken with more time to work closely with the board in strategizing how AiG’s vision can be taken into new areas, as God gives the opportunities).
-In 2018, Joe Boone was appointed as AiG president, reporting to Founder CEO Ken Ham.
-In late 2023, Martyn Iles, Chief Ministry Officer, was promoted to Executive CEO, serving under Ken Ham who took on the new title of Founding CEO.
+The US Board, recognizing that AiG was largely dependent on the name recognition of its Founder CEO in the first years of the ministry to help AiG get kick-started, is pleased today to see that the Ark Encounter, Creation Museum, popular website, expanding curriculum department, streaming platform, several new speakers, and so on, are making AiG less dependent on Ken Ham to grow the ministry (thus leaving Ken with more time to work closely with the board in strategizing how AiG’s vision can be taken into new areas, as God gives the opportunities).

 It has been fascinating to observe that while the AiG ministry has not altered its mission over the decades, the ways it can reach people with the creation-gospel message have changed.
 In its first 13 years of ministry, AiG was primarily known for reaching tens of thousands of people a year through teaching events held around the world.
 With the opening of the Creation Museum in 2007, however, and then the Ark Encounter in 2016, over 1.5 million people a year were being reached through the attractions.
 Furthermore, with the Answers Center at the Ark, hundreds of thousands of people each year were now listening to AiG’s dynamic speakers, as well as inside the renovated Legacy Hall at the museum.